thernst-de/smarthome.plugin.autoblind/README.md

 - A single condition set is fulfilled if each condition defined in the condition set is being matched ("AND").
 Possible limits that are not defined in this condition are not checked.
 - A state can be left if any of the defined leave condition sets is fulfilled ("OR").
 Checking stops at the first fulfilled condition set.
 - A state can be entered if any of the defined enter condition sets is fulfilled ("OR").
 Checking stops at the first filfilled condition set.
+- A state that does not have condition sets can always be entered and left.
+You can define such a state as last state in the list to have a default state

 ####Example####